nitad54448/yappari-5-1/README.md

 #### Create a model ####

 When you create a model using the  editor, the circuit is not valid unless a flow of current can be calculated (but not a short-circuit).
 Once the circuit is valid, a LED labeled __valid__ will light up on the model panel, indicating that the circuit is ready for use and you can see a list of all the parameters for each element of the circuit.
-_Note : the parameters will be listed only if you have loaded experimental data!_ If you forgot to load data and already built a model, you can read data then modify the model to check for its validity (for instance, replace one element with the same one, this will trigger a validity check in the program).
-However, in doing so, the paramaters of the model will be initialized to some dummy values.
-To see the experimental data and the simulaion you need to select one or several datasets.
+_Note : the parameters will be listed only if you the model is valid.
+To see the experimental data and the simulaion you need to select one or several datasets and the calculations will be made based on the model and the values of parameters for each dataset.
+If you select several datasets, the parameters of the first dataset are shown.
+If you modify a parameter while several datasets are selected, that parameters will be changed for all selected datasets.

 Calculations of impedances are made whenever the parameter values are changed... _if the model is valid_ and if you have some data loaded.
+If you don't have data, you can generate a spectrum with the command "Simulate spectrum".
 You can use the wheel of the mouse to evaluate the change in the output impedance with the change in the value of a parameter.

 Each parameter listed on the right side of the page, is labeled with a decimal, which indicates which element it belongs to.
 For example, the first element of the circuit will have parameters labeled as 0.x, the second element as 1.x, and so on.
 For this circuit composed of two zarcs we need to close the circuit and make "electrical contacts" in other elements (elements 0 and 6) for the circuit to be valid.
-The parameters that will be listed for this circuit will be 4something and 5something (since the two elements are located on posutions 4 and 5).
+The parameters that will be listed for this circuit will be 4something and 5something (since the two elements are located on positions 4 and 5).

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/param_values.PNG)

 As the circuit is valid, with a Zarc in element 4 position, three parameters will appear in the tab of the right side of the panel: 4ZARR, 4ZARQ and 4ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 4 of the circuit, with the three parameters describing a parallel RQ.
 You can use a RQ element and fix the N to 1 to obtain the equivalent RC circuit.
 The equivalent capacitance for a RQ circuit is C=((RQ)<sup>1/n</sup>)/R.

 For a more complex circuit, you can find on the right side of the screen names such as 2MR1D, 2MQ2D, 2MN2D, 2MR3D, 2MR4D, 2MR5D, and 2MW6D.
 The first number, "2", indicates which element case the device is in.
 The letters "M" and "D" are internal notations that are used by the program to identify the device type, but they are not important for the user.
 The type of device is listed after the "M" notation, such as "R" for resistor or "W" for Warburg.
 The numbering of the devices goes from left to right and top to bottom.
-For example, the first device is a resistor and can be described by the parameter "2MR1D".
-The second device in the circuit is a Zarc, which is a combination of a constant phase element (CPE, or Q) in parallel with a resistor.
-This device is described by the parameters "Q2" and "N2".

 Overall, the notation is quite straightforward once you become familiar with the conventions used.